TF-Hafnium/hafnium/docs/HafniumRamDisk.md

 *   kernels for the VMs, whose names are described in the manifest (optional)
 *   initrd of the primary VM, whose name is described in the manifest (optional)

+The `manifest.dtb` must be the first file in the RAM disk, to ensure that it is properly aligned.
+Hafnium will not be able to read it if it is not aligned to a 4 byte boundary.

 Follow the [preparing Linux](PreparingLinux.md) instructions to produce `vmlinuz` and `initrd.img` for a basic Linux primary VM.